yuebusao/jfinal_cms/README.md

 ##### V4.5.0-V5.1.0——RCE

-Since the latest version of `v5.1.0` uses `fastjson` as `1.2.62` and does not have `autoType` enabled, as a novice I have not found a way to `RCE`.
-However, after testing, it was found that `v4.5.0~v5.0.1` all use `fastjson 1.2.28`, which can be bypassed by using cache.
+After testing, it was found that `v4.5.0~v5.0.1` all use `fastjson 1.2.28`, which can be bypassed by using cache.
 Just use `ldap` to create a `fastjson` full version deserialization chain. `RCE`.

 `RCE` testing is conducted in `v5.0.1` version.